A Complete List of Types of Nonprofits: Which One Should You Start?

 A nonprofit is a legal entity that is created and operated for a collective, public, or social benefit.

-Nonprofits include more than the homeless shelter or food pantry down the street; it also includes your nearest hospital, church, library, and Chamber of Commerce, to name only a few.
-According to the Internal Revenue Service (IRS), there are 27 different types of 501(c) and 5 other types of organizations.
+Nonprofits include more than the homeless shelter or food pantry down the street; the term also includes your nearest hospital, church, library, and Chamber of Commerce, to name only a few.
+According to the Internal Revenue Service (IRS), there are 27 different types of 501(c) and five other categories of organizations beyond this.
 These organizations are exempt from federal income taxes and have a significant impact on your community.

 In some states, nonprofits are allowed shareholders, but these individuals do not take a salary.
 Instead, they are often organization founders who hold onto control over the organization through their shares and voting power.